Skip to Content

 • It is dangerous to use a car with an airbag without a belt, since it becomes hazardous.
 The two have to work together.

-• Always have your vehicle with at least basic and proper maintenance up to date, this means; have brakes that are perfectly aligned to avoid wear, the tire tread must have a suitable depth of 3 mm, etc.
+• Always have your vehicle with at least basic and proper maintenance up to date.
+For example, this means to have brakes that are perfectly aligned to avoid wear, the tire tread must have a suitable depth of 3 mm.

-• Never use cell phones when driving; if you have to do so in the wake of an emergency, stop by the side of the road and make your call or send a message.
+• Never use a cell phone when driving.
+If you have to do so in the wake of an emergency, stop by the side of the road and make your call or send a message.
 If not, you can use hands-free devices with voice identifiers to make calls.

 Request Free Consultation